 HVAC Centrifugal Compressors - Centrifugal compressors are used in many applications including pipeline transport of natural gas along with many other related applications including vapor compression refrigeration.
 These compressors have different operating limitations than the reciprocating compressor, the scroll compressor, and the rotary compressor.
 They an operating range where it operates efficiently however outside of this range, either the over or under that operating range, is basically useless.
 Other issues make them not ideal for use in certain applications because of the operating range issues. (more…)

-The rotary compressor used in HVAC applications for air conditioning and heating systems offer some of the most efficient air conditioner and heat pump systems one can find on the market.
-Despite the rotary compressor being a key component of an air source air conditioner or heat pump the efficiency offered by the rotary compressor when used as a modulating compressor can exceed efficiency ratings of some geothermal systems.
-When the rotary compressor is coupled with an inverter and the proper inverter control system the efficiency of the air source air conditioner or heat pump system spike to match those of some geothermal air conditioner or heat pump systems.
+Rotary Compressors – The rotary compressor used in HVAC applications for air conditioning and heating systems offer some of the most efficient air conditioner and heat pump systems one can find on the market.
+Despite the rotary compressor being a key component of an air-source air conditioner or heat pump the efficiency offered by this compressor when used as a modulating compressor can exceed efficiency ratings of some geothermal systems.
+When the compressor is coupled with an inverter and the proper inverter control system the efficiency of the air-source air conditioner or heat pump system spike to match those of some geothermal air conditioner or heat pump systems.

 Air conditioners and heat pumps use the process of refrigeration to provide heating and cooling.
 What is the definition of the process of refrigeration?
 Refrigeration is the process of moving heat and depending on whether it is a heat pump or air conditioner and what mode it is in will depend where you are moving the heat.
 An air conditioner and a heat pump (in the cooling mode) will move heat outside.
 The evaporator coil absorbs the heat and the condenser rejects the heat. (more…)

 Ammonia Chilled Water System | Commercial HVAC